Table of Contents

 - There is an explained reason through genetics.
 It appears to be inherited by the autosomal dominance of genes.

 - In simple talk, every child inherits a variant of a gene from the parent’s genes.
 There is a 50 percent chance for each gene variant of parents to be in children.
 Be it a son or daughter, they may inherit a disease or not with a 50% chance.

 - If a daughter inherits a recessive variant, she may be asymptomatic, but it shows up in her children or in her grandchildren.
 If she is carrying dominant genes, she can immediately be caught up with the disease.
 It all depends on the traits inherited.
 Not specific genes are responsible for it, but autosomal dominance is.
 The severity of the disease is scaled by the symptoms and signs shown.

 - Coming to the crucial note, the cysts in the ovaries are not the cause of Polycystic Ovarian Syndrome.
 They are just symptoms of PCOS like obesity and acne.

 - Even if both ovaries get removed, Polycystic ovarian syndrome can not be taken away.
 The symptoms still persist in the body.
 Ovaries are just primarily affected in polycystic ovarian syndrome but, are not the organs responsible for the onset of PCOS.

-- Polycystic ovarian syndrome can in actuality be told as a multifunctional disorder disturbing many systems and organs of the body rather than calling it a gynecological disorder.
+- Polycystic ovarian syndrome can in actuality be described as a multifunctional disorder disturbing many systems and organs of the body rather than calling it a gynecological disorder.

 - The problem arises in the hypothalamus of the brain.
 This deals with hormonal regulation and from there goes on to other organs and also shows significant signs in different places.

 - The fact is among all the women with Polycystic ovarian syndrome, only 15 percent show cysts in their ovaries.

 - Cysts are actually immature follicles in the ovaries and not cysts.
 This is basic and we should understand the thing about this.

 - The ovaries release an ova for every menstrual cycle which we have spoken about above.
 The secondary matured follicle is subjected to the release of the ova after maturation.